 Last but not least, the META TIP: Safeguard your reputation at all times.

 From the first day you step into law school, to every day that you go to work, to the evenings when you’re kicking back with colleagues at a happy hour: act with professionalism at all times.
 Some law students and graduates forget this and they make careless mistakes that can cost them their reputation for years to come.
 Avoid this by treating yourself and others with respect all day and every day.

-I hope these tips help you in your journey through law school and beyond.
+Hope these tips help you in your journey through law school and beyond.
+Good luck!

 If you found these tips helpful, make sure to read Part 1 and Part 2.